There are so many choices ...

 - These children need and want forever famlies.

-- Private agencies such as www.foreverhomeadoptions.com exist to colaborate with the public child welfare agencies to provide support to the adoptive family and to help older children get adopted, at little cost tot he adoptive parents.
+- Private child placing agencies in Ohio exist to colaborate with the public child welfare agencies to provide support to the adoptive family and to help older children get adopted, at little cost to the adoptive parents.

 - Foster to Adopt: Families can apply directly to their local Job and Family Services child welfare agency.
 While a foster child is in your care, you may have contact with the birth family.
 If the child becomes available for adoption, foster parents have the option to adopt him/her.

 International adoption involves a licensed international adoption agency.
 It's important for these agencies to be Hague certified and COA accredited.
 The adopted child is an orphan and was born to his/her birth parents in another country.
 Each country sets guidelines and determines eligiblity requirements for adoptive applicants.
-Spirit of Faith Adoptions is not licensed to facilitate international adoptions.
+Spirit of Faith Adoptions is not licensed to provide international homestudies or to facilitate international adoptions.